 - That flight to Boise was delayed due to mechanical problems.

-- I made it home- finally.
+- I made it home--finally.

 ---------- text of the opening statement from Matt Slick ---------

 Tonight’s debate topic is “Does God exist?"
-I believe he does.
-But, let me make it clear that I’m not arguing for the generic existence of any God, but only the God of the Bible.
+I believe He does.
+But, let me make it clear that I’m not arguing for the generic existence of any God but only the God of the Bible.
 I am a Trinitarian who believes in salvation that can be found only through the person and work of Jesus who, according to the Scriptures, is God in flesh, who died on the cross for our sins, and rose from the dead three days later.
-Since I believe this and take the affirmative position in our debate, then the burden is upon me to at least try and demonstrate that God exists.
+Since I believe this and take the affirmative position in our debate, then the burden is upon me to at least try to demonstrate that God exists.

 But in order to do this, I won’t go about it the wrong way.
 I won’t put on a lab coat, produce a microscope, and get an x-ray machine in order to detect God’s existence.
 This is the wrong approach because scientific methodology is designed to detect, repeat, and explain phenomena in the material world, not the world outside of it.
 It is not designed to detect existence of a Divine Person who transcends it.
 Think about it.
 Do you know of any person who behaves in a mechanistic, naturalist, predictable fashion?
-Or are there aspects of irregularity, unpredictability, and variableness in their behavior due to them being persons that don’t fit in the scientific method?
+Or are there aspects of irregularity, unpredictability, and variableness in their behavior due to their being persons that don’t fit in the scientific method?

-In my article on CARM.org “What kind of evidence should we expect from a transcendent God?”
-I say, “Since a Transcendent God who created the universe would not be limited to it, but would transcend it, then we can expect that evidence for God's existence would share transcendent characteristics.”
+In my article on CARM.org--“What kind of evidence should we expect from a transcendent God?”--I say, “Since a Transcendent God who created the universe would not be limited to it but would transcend it, then we can expect that evidence for God's existence would share transcendent characteristics.”
 Therefore, if we encounter transcendent characteristics in the world, then we have encountered evidence for God’s existence.
 I’ll propose just such evidence in a bit.
 But, before I do that, I need to make a comment.

 Generally, we find what we are looking for, and our presuppositions determine what we look for, how we look, and how we interpret what we find.
 Our presuppositions can blind us or help us see.
 Therefore, when assessing God’s existence, a person’s presuppositions need to be examined for consistency, rationality, and accuracy.
 But that is a topic for another time.

-Now, I believe that we have encountered transcendent characteristics in our world and that the Christian worldview, not the atheistic perspective best accounts for them.
+Now, I believe that we have encountered transcendent characteristics in our world and that the Christian worldview, not the atheistic perspective, best accounts for them.

 Okay, so let me introduce to you a pair of opposites: God and not God.
 There is no third option in this set because there is either the thing or the negation of the thing: God or not God.
-Furthermore, if there are multiple gods, then there is at least “a God”.
-In this antonymic pair (antonyms are opposites) we only have two options that can have explanatory power.
+Furthermore, if there are multiple gods, then there is at least “a God."
+In this antonymic pair (antonyms are opposites), we only have two options that can have explanatory power.
 For example, we can say that God created the universe or God did not create the universe.
 Both cannot be true, but at least one of them must be.

 We can now apply the same principle in our debate here.

-God either exists or God does not exist and if we can demonstrate that the “no God position” is incapable of explaining transcendent characteristics that relate to human experience, then the only other option must be validated; namely, that God exists.
+God either exists or God does not exist, and if we can demonstrate that the “no God position” is incapable of explaining transcendent characteristics that relate to human experience, then the only other option must be validated, namely, that God exists.